How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching

 My first year teaching I taught second grade at a very low performing urban public school.
 For anyone who has taught in that kind of environment, you get it (read my story here).
 It causes stress like no other.
 I later taught third grade at a wonderful private school, and that also came with stress.
 So it doesn’t really matter where you teach (a homeschooling parent, a tutor, a college professor) teaching is HARD, plain and simple.

 I actually couldn’t quite wrap my head around it during my first year teaching.
 When I’d be getting ready for the next day, I’d think to myself that I’d always have to be making copies, creating new anchor charts, rereading the teacher editions because there was no way I’d be able to memorize every lesson for every subject every year.
-I wondered if there was a way to eliminate 90% of this work so that I could focus on the part of the job that I loved, which was teaching.
-Well I figured out a way to do it, and the results I had were astonishing.
+I wondered if there was a way to eliminate 80% of this work so that I could focus on the part of the job that I loved, which was teaching.
+Well I figured out a way to do it, and the results I had were amazing!

 In this blog post I’m sharing how you can make this happen and quickly!
 I’ll be covering: